-7. Recommended Locations for Smoke Alarms
+7. Recommended Locations

-- Locate smoke alarms in all sleeping areas.
-Try to monitor the exit path as the bedrooms are usually farthest from the exit.
-If more than one sleeping area exists, locate additional alarms in each sleeping area. - · Locate additional alarms to monitor any stairway as stairways act like chimneys for smoke and heat. - · Locate at least one alarm on every floor level. - · Locate an alarm in every bedroom. - Locate an alarm in every room where electrical appliances are operated (i.e. portable heaters or humidifiers). - Locate an alarm in every room where someone sleeps with the door closed.
+- For rooms larger than 250 sq. ft. the notification device should be located within 4.88 m (16') of the pillow when located in a sleeping area. - Locate the first strobe/smoke alarm in the bedroom in which the hearing impaired individual sleeps.
+Try to monitor the exit path, as the bedrooms are usually farthest from the exit.
+Locate the first alarm in the immediate area of the bedrooms.
+If more than one sleeping area exists, locate additional alarms in each sleeping area (Figure 7-B). - Locate additional strobe lights or combination smoke/strobe alarms in any lived-in room where a hearing impaired individual would need to be notified of an alarm condition. - · Locate additional alarms to monitor any stairway as stairways act like chimneys for smoke and heat. - Locate at least one alarm on every floor level. - Locate an alarm in every bedroom. - Locate an alarm in every room where electrical appliances are operated (i.e. portable heaters or humidifiers). - Locate an alarm in every room where someone sleeps with the door closed.
 The closed door may prevent an alarm not located in that room from waking the sleeper. - Smoke, heat, and combustion products rise to the ceiling and spread horizontally.
 Mounting the smoke alarm on the ceiling in the center of the room places it closest to all points in the room.
 Ceiling mounting is preferred in ordinary residential construction.